swainechen/chenlab-training/websites/gis-aws/content/15-AWSCLI-intro/02-IntroToAWSCli.md

 **Check Existing Amazon EC2 Instances**

-Use the following commands to display:
+Use the following commands to explore AWS CLI (use **q** to exit windows):

-- the general AWS CLI help
+- general AWS CLI help
-- the help related to Amazon EC2 commands
+- help related to Amazon EC2 commands
 - the list of your existing instances with their key characteristics
 - the list of your registered SSH key-pairs